 - Rinse the media and set it out to dry.

-Make sure that your fire media is completely dry before you use it again on your fire pit.
+Make sure your fire media is completely dry before using it again on your fire pit.
 Even just a little bit of moisture can damage the fire media if lit on fire.
 It can cause the media to crack or break altogether.

 Common cooking concerns about propane fire pits